carlomilanesi/cpp-mmf/manual.md

 * `manual.html`: This document, in HTML format.
 * `memory_mapped_file.hpp`: Header file, to be included by every source file that needs to read or to write a memory-mapped file.
-* `memory_mapped_file.cpp`: Implementation file, to link into the executable.
+* `memory_mapped_file.cpp`: Implementation file, to be compiled separately and to be linked into the executable.

-Only Microsoft Windows and POSIX-compliant operating systems (like Unix, Linux, and Mac OS X) are supported.
+Only POSIX-compliant operating systems (like Unix, Linux, and Mac OS X) and Microsoft Windows are supported.
-The source files contain several code under conditional compilation.
-If the `_WIN32` macro is defined, then the Microsoft Windows API is used;
-otherwise the POSIX API is used.

-The header file contains only the namespace `memory_mapped_file`, containing the definition of the following items:

-* The `mmf_granularity` function: It allows to get operating system allocation granularity (for advanced uses).
-* The `base_mmf` abstract class: It contains what is common between the other classes.
-It cannot be instantiated.
-* The `read_only_mmf` class: It is used to access an already existing file only for reading it.
-* The `writable_mmf` class: It is used to access an already existing or a not yet existing file for both reading and writing it.
-* The `mmf_exists_mode` enumeration: Options for creating a writable memory-mapped-file based on an already existing file.
-* The `mmf_doesnt_exist_mode` enumeration: Options for creating a writable memory-mapped-file based on a not yet existing file.

 ## Tutorial